yohasebe/monadic-chat-cli/README.md

 ### Clone the GitHub Repository

 Alternatively, clone the code from the GitHub repository and follow the steps below.
-At this time, you must take this option to create a new app for Monadic Chat.

 1. Clone the repo